khyati18/Inventory-Control/documentation/DESIGN.md

 	- Select the required items and enter their quantity.
 	- If requested quantities are available with admin (i.e. database) the request will proceed, else user will be notified to wait until item becomes available.
 	- Cart system to check and verify final list of items to be ordered.
+	- See status of previous orders.

 - Admin
 	- Login using Admin Id and Name.
 	- Modify and Update Items table as required.
 	- Approve Or Reject order requests.
+	- Send remarks on orders to users.

 ## References